Adult social services complaints process

 If you have complained to us by phone or through a face-to-face meeting, we will summarise our understanding of your complaint and send this to you in writing.
 We may need to contact you to listen to what you have to say and to understand what your problems or concerns are.

 Our acknowledgement will confirm who is dealing with your complaint and when you can expect a response.
 We aim to respond to all complaints within 20 working days, but we may need longer depending on the details of your complaint.

 The person dealing with your complaint will conduct an investigation and provide a written response setting out their findings.
 This is called the stage one response.
 Their response will say if they have upheld your complaint, or not.
 If appropriate, they will explain how we will put things right and how we will learn from our mistakes.

 Review of complaint

-If you think that the stage one response to your complaint hasn’t answered all of the points in your complaint, you can request that another officer complete a stage one review of your complaint.
-You must request this within 28-days of the date of the stage one response.
+If you think that the stage one response to your complaint hasn’t answered all of the points in your complaint, or considered all of the evidence you provided, you can ask that we complete a stage one review of your complaint.
+You must request this within two weeks of the date of the stage one response.

-We will then assess whether a review is necessary, and ask another officer to review your complaint.
-They will then have a further 20 working days to complete a stage one review.
+We will then assess whether a review is necessary, and if we agree we will then have a further 20 working days to complete a stage one review.